 The organizations connecting AI agents to real consumer research via MCP are building a structural advantage: decisions backed by real evidence, validated in hours, compounding over time.
 The tools are available now.
 The question is whether you start building that advantage today or let competitors build it first.

 Ready to connect your AI agent to real consumer research?
-Explore the agentic research platform or read more about how agentic research works.
+Explore the agentic research platform, read the MCP server docs, or sign up free (3 interviews, no credit card).